-Immediately sets the sense current on channel 1 to < current >.
+Immediately sets the sense current on channel 1 to <current>.

-Example: to set the sense current on channel I to 5mA use: TEST:CURR 5
+Example: to set the sense current on channel 1 to 5mA use: TEST:CURR 5

-10.4.26 Command: CALibrate:CURRent
+11.6.27 Command: CALibrate:CURRent

-Format: CALibrate:CURRent <actual current>
+Format: CALibrate:CURRent

-This command is used after using the TEST:CURR I command and measuring the current from channel I (see section 7.2.1).
-It uses the actual current entered to adjust the master current source the correct current.
+This command is used after using the TEST:CURR 1 command and measuring the current from channel 1 (see section 8.2.1).
+It uses the actual current entered to adjust the master current source to the correct current.
+The adjustment is only applied if calibration has already been unlocked using the CALibrate:UNLock command (see section 11.6.38).

-Example: the current from channel I after using the command TEST:CURR I was measured as 1.00123.
-To adjust the master current source correctly use: CAL:CURR I.00123
+Example: the current from channel 1 after using the command TEST:CURR 1 was measured as 1.00123.
+To adjust the master current source correctly use: CAL:CURR 1.00123

-10.4.27 Command: CALibrate: REFerence
+11.6.28 Command: CALibrate:REFerence